Taranks7/AVIMA/README.md

 ```

 **Data and AVIMA_analysis**

 This is the data collected from the 2020 participants and the analysis of this data.
-Stimuli used for this research can be found [here](https://info.com)
+Stimuli used for this EEG and behavioural research can be found [here](https://meadows-research.com)

 **AVIMA_analysis2**

-This is the data and analysis of data collected in 2021 using the shown stimuli
+This is the data and analysis of data collected in 2021 using the shown stimuli.
+The research used to collect this data can be found [here - Meadows: Multiple arrangements tasks(https://meadows-research.com/experiments/Audio-Visual_RSA/)